crisenchou/crisen/mydocument/StressTestingTool.md

 apache ab

-½øÈëµ½apacheËùÔÚµÄ°²×°Ä¿Â¼µÄbinÄ¿Â¼ÏÂ  Ö´ĞĞab.exeÃüÁî¿ªÆôÑ¹Á¦²âÊÔ¹¤¾ß
+è¿›å…¥åˆ°apacheæ‰€åœ¨çš„å®‰è£…ç›®å½•çš„binç›®å½•ä¸‹  æ‰§è¡Œab.exeå‘½ä»¤å¼€å¯å‹åŠ›æµ‹è¯•å·¥å…·

-abÃüÁîµÄÒ»Ğ©²ÎÊıµÄËµÃ÷
+abå‘½ä»¤çš„ä¸€äº›å‚æ•°çš„è¯´æ˜
 ab -n5000 -c200 url
 Options are:
-    -n requests     Number of requests to perform ²ÎÊı±íÊ¾ĞèÒªÇëÇóµÄ´ÎÊı -c concurrency  Number of multiple requests to make at a time ±íÊ¾²¢·¢Á¿ -t timelimit    Seconds to max. to spend on benchmarking  ×î´óÇëÇóÊ±¼ä ·ÃÎÊn´ÎÇëÇóµÄ×î´óÏŞÖÆÊ±¼ä This implies -n 50000
+    -n requests     Number of requests to perform å‚æ•°è¡¨ç¤ºéœ€è¦è¯·æ±‚çš„æ¬¡æ•° -c concurrency  Number of multiple requests to make at a time è¡¨ç¤ºå¹¶å‘é‡ -t timelimit    Seconds to max. to spend on benchmarking  æœ€å¤§è¯·æ±‚æ—¶é—´ è®¿é—®næ¬¡è¯·æ±‚çš„æœ€å¤§é™åˆ¶æ—¶é—´ This implies -n 50000
-    -s timeout      Seconds to max. wait for each response Ã¿´ÎÇëÇóµÈ´ıÊ±¼ä¼ä¸ô Default is 30 seconds ³õÊ¼Ê±¼äÎª30Ãë
+    -s timeout      Seconds to max. wait for each response æ¯æ¬¡è¯·æ±‚ç­‰å¾…æ—¶é—´é—´éš” Default is 30 seconds åˆå§‹æ—¶é—´ä¸º30ç§’
-    -b windowsize   Size of TCP send/receive buffer, in bytes  ×î´ó´«Êä×Ö½Ú -B address      Address to bind to when making outgoing connections   °ó¶¨Êä³öµØÖ· -p postfile     File containing data to POST.
-Remember also to set -T  ĞèÒª´«ÊäµÄpostÊı¾İ -u putfile      File containing data to PUT.
-Remember also to set -T  ĞèÒª´«ÊäµÄputÊı¾İ -T content-type Content-type header to use for POST/PUT data, eg. ÉèÖÃÍ·²¿ÀàĞÍ 'application/x-www-form-urlencoded'
+    -b windowsize   Size of TCP send/receive buffer, in bytes  æœ€å¤§ä¼ è¾“å­—èŠ‚ -B address      Address to bind to when making outgoing connections   ç»‘å®šè¾“å‡ºåœ°å€ -p postfile     File containing data to POST.
+Remember also to set -T  éœ€è¦ä¼ è¾“çš„postæ•°æ® -u putfile      File containing data to PUT.
+Remember also to set -T  éœ€è¦ä¼ è¾“çš„putæ•°æ® -T content-type Content-type header to use for POST/PUT data, eg. è®¾ç½®å¤´éƒ¨ç±»å‹ 'application/x-www-form-urlencoded'
                     Default is 'text/plain'
     -v verbosity    How much troubleshooting info to print